Symbiosis Documentation

 PreviousSymbiosis Mint-Burn ProcessNextSymbiosis Routing Contracts

-Last updated 4 months ago
+Last updated 14 days ago

 Was this helpful?

-• If you are curious to see the Symbiosis protocol in action, check out .
+• If you are curious to see the Symbiosis Protocol in action, check out .

-Let's take a closer look at the BridgeV2 contract.
+Now let’s take a closer look at the BridgeV2 contract.

-BridgeV2 accepts calls from:
+BridgeV2 accepts calls from two sources:

 Symbiosis WebApp